subha996/OD-yolov5_1/README.md

 Used [streamlit](https://streamlit.io/) for the webpage

-### To run the program on local machine, follow belo steps.
+### To run the program on the local machine, follow below steps.
 ``` 1.
 Clone the repository ```

 ``` 2.
 Create an virtual env (python>=3.8)```

 ``` 3. pip install -r requirements.txt```

 ``` 4. streamlit run st.py ```

 ``` Application should open on your default browser```

 You can upload an image or video file, the app will understand and will show you a message about your file type and inference will proceed as per your file type.
 Click on the `infer` button to start the inference.
 The inference will take time as per your file size and system configuration.
 one sample image and video are provided contained in the `samples_inputs` folder, although it can perform detection from any video or image that is uploaded.